Pierre Cholenec

 Pierre Cholenec (June 29, 1641 – October 30, 1723) was a French Jesuit missionary and biographer in New France.
 He ministered to First Nations in present-day Canada, particularly at the village of Kahnawake south of Montreal.
 He served as superior of the Jesuit residence in Montréal.
 He is known for writing multiple biographies about Kateri Tekakwitha which contributed to her canonization in 2012 by Pope Benedict XVI.

 Early life and education

-Cholenec was born in the Diocese of Saint-Pol-de-Léon, Finistère, in the west of Brittany.
+Cholenec was born in Saint-Pol-de-Léon, Diocese of Saint-Pol-de-Léon, Finistère, in the west of Brittany.
 He attended Catholic schools.

 After completing his education in seminary, Cholenec entered the Society of Jesus in Paris, 8 October 1659 at the age of eighteen.
 He taught in the colleges of Moulins, Allier and Eu, Seine-Maritime from 1661 to 1670.
 Also during that period, he studied philosophy for three years at Collège Henri IV in La Flèche.
 After four years more of theology study in Paris at Collège de Clermont, Cholenec departed for Canada in August 1674.
 In Montreal he learned the Mohawk and Algonquian languages before starting to work with the natives.

-Only a couple years into his missionary work, Cholenec was positioned as a high ranking Jesuit as a "professed father."
+Two years into his missionary work, Cholenec was a high ranking Jesuit as a "professed father."